SaliKangwa/Service-Contract-Report/README.md

 <h2>Description</h2>
-This project involves developing a Power BI report to monitor contract approvals, Contract Officer performance, and overall contract costs.
-The report provides a centralized dashboard for tracking key contract metrics, enabling better oversight and management.
-Additionally, an SSRS report was created to support contract lifecycle management by automating alerts for upcoming renewals, expiring contracts, and expired contracts.
-The system is designed to enhance contract visibility and streamline administrative processes.
+The project involves the development of a Power BI report to monitor contract approvals, Contract Officer performance, and overall contract costs.
+The report provides a centralized dashboard for tracking key contract metrics, enabling enhanced oversight and informed decision-making.
+In addition, an SSRS report was developed to support contract lifecycle management by automating alerts for upcoming renewals, expiring contracts, and expired agreements.
+The system is designed to improve contract visibility and streamline administrative processes.
 <br />